silverton-io/buz/site/docs/inputs/snowplow.md

 Honeypot supports both, but does so in a way that seamlessly blends the data model of Self-Describing Events and the traditional Tracker Protocol.
 It also *validates and redirects tracker-protocol events in the same manner as self-describing events.*

-## Event Collection Methods
+## Collection Methods

 Snowplow uses two HTTP verbs for event collection:

-  - `GET` (single request consisting of a single event, as defined via query params)
+  - `GET` (request consisting of a single event, as defined via query params)
-  - `POST` (single request consisting of event batches, as defined via json payloads)
+  - `POST` (request consisting of event batches, as defined via json payloads)

 It leverages three primary event collection endpoints: